sambanova/ai-starter-kit/utils/byoc/README.md

 ## Get your checkpoint

-Yo can use your own fine-tuned models or alternatively  you can download and use [Huggingface model checkpoints](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending) for this you should download the checkpoints to an specific location :
+You can use your own fine-tuned models or alternatively  you can download and use [Huggingface model checkpoints](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending) for this you should download the checkpoints to an specific location :

 ```python
 import os